Return to Flotilla 11-1's Home Page.

 Coast Guard Auxiliary member Reid Oslin, a Cape Cod resident, has done extensive research on the PENDLETON rescue and has shared the fascinating story with numerous groups throughout the area.

-There are two scheduled lectures.
-Both events are free and open to the public.
+There are four scheduled lectures.
+All events are free and open to the public.